TimSteidl/spring-init/README.md

 The common destinguishing difference when first building the project is usually just the name of the entity, which defines the package name, controller name, service name and repository name.

-At a later stage crud operations should also contain a multipile choice element for which operations should be generated.

-An example for post choice:

-[ ] Generate all?

-[ ] Generate get endpoint?

-[ ] Generate post endpoint?

-[ ] Generate put endpoint?

-[ ] Generate delete endpoint?